moneroguides/1x02-setting-up-your-own-node/script.md

 The greater the number of nodes in the network, the more resilient it is against both denial of service attacks and network partitioning.

-Nodes are typically separated into two categories: local and remote.
+Nodes are typically separated into two categories, local and remote.

 - Local nodes are those **within** your local network
 - Remote nodes are those **outside** your local network